November 30, 2010

 בָּעֶרֶב, יָלִין בֶּכִי; וְלַבֹּקֶר רִנָּה | At evening, one beds down weeping, / and in the morning, glad song.

-Which helps me to focus on the wondrous re-election of a giant of the American Civil Rights Movement — Member of the U.S. House of Representatives from Georgia's 5th district, John Lewis.
-Lewis, throughout his college years, was beaten bloody by white mobs and imprisoned in struggles to end segregation.
+Which helps me to focus on the re-election of a giant of the American Civil Rights Movement — John Lewis, Member of the U.S. House of Representatives from Georgia's 5th district since 1987.
+Congressman Lewis, throughout his college years, was beaten bloody by white mobs and imprisoned in struggles to end segregation.
 He was a staunch early opponent of the Iraq War, and, last year, was arrested outside the Sudan embassy during a protest against genocide in Darfur.
 It is a good day, after all.